Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

-The proof follows similar lines as in Theorem \ref{thm:paths}, so we explain here the differences.
+The proof follows similar lines as in Theorem \ref{thm:paths}, so we only explain here the differences.
 First, we must implement the $\prec$ predicate on the clique.
-This is achieved by selecting a set of edges that induces a path and then using the same tricks as we use to simulate MSO for strings with MSO$_1$ for paths.
-Second, we must implement an $eq(P_1,P_2)$ predicate with constant size.
+This is achieved by selecting a set of edges that induces a path and then using the same tricks we used to simulate MSO for strings with MSO$_1$ for paths.
+Second, we must implement an $eq(A_1,A_2)$ predicate with constant size.
 If we do both of these, the rest of the proof of Theorem \ref{thm:paths} goes through unchanged, since the formula we construct only uses the $\prec$ and $=$ predicates and has constant size except for the $eq_L$ predicate.

-The main observation is that we can ask for the existence of a perfect matching between two disjoint sets as follows (we denote by $\exists_e$ edge-set quantification, and $I(x,e)$ the vertex-edge incidence relation):

-Informally, we ask if there exists a set of edges so that each vertex has exactly one incident edge and all edges have one endpoint in each set.
-It should be clear that there exists a perfect matching between two disjoint sets if and only if the sets have the same size.
-Thus, we can define $eq$ as follows:

-Thus, all that is left is to implement the $\prec$ predicate.
+The main observation is that for two sets of vertices $A_1,A_2$ it is possible to express in MSO$_2$ logic the property ``there exists a perfect matching from $A_1$ to $A_2$'', that is, there exists a set of edges such that all vertices of $A_1\cup A_2$ are incident on a unique edge and all edges have exactly one endpoint in $A_1$.
+Let $pm(A_1,A_2)$ be a formula encoding the perfect matching property.
+We can now define $eq$ as follows: Thus, all that is left is to implement the $\prec$ predicate.
 We give here a high-level argument.
 First, we will ask for the existence of a set $F$ of edges with the following properties:

 \begin{itemize}